Wegovy is the first once-weekly GLP-1 receptor agonist indicated for chronic weight management. Credit: Novo Nordisk.

 The therapy is available as a sterile, aqueous, clear, colourless solution.
 Credit: Novo Nordisk.

-Wegovy works by mimicking the human glucagon-like peptide-1 (GLP-1) hormone, which targets the brain regions that regulate appetite and food intake.
+Wegovy works by mimicking the human GLP-1 hormone, which targets the brain regions that regulate appetite and food intake.
 Credit: Novo Nordisk.

-Wegovy (semaglutide) is indicated as an adjunct to a reduced diet and increased exercise for chronic weight management in overweight or generally obese adults with at least one weight-related condition such as high blood pressure, type 2 diabetes (T2D) or high cholesterol.
+Wegovy® (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to a reduced diet and increased exercise for chronic weight management in overweight or generally obese adults with at least one weight-related condition such as high blood pressure, Type 2 diabetes (T2D) or high cholesterol.

-Developed by Danish pharmaceutical company Novo Nordisk, semaglutide was initially approved by the US Food and Drug Administration (FDA) for the treatment of T2D at lower doses (0.5mg and 1mg) and was subsequently launched under the brand name Ozempic in December 2017.
-In January 2020, the drug was approved to reduce the risk of major adverse cardiovascular events in adult T2D and cardiovascular patients.
+Developed by Novo Nordisk, a pharmaceutical company based in Denmark, semaglutide was initially approved by the US Food and Drug Administration (FDA) for the treatment of T2D at lower doses (0.5mg and 1mg) and was subsequently launched under the brand name Ozempic® in December 2017.

-In December 2020, Novo Nordisk submitted a new drug application to the FDA and a marketing authorisation application to the European Medicines Agency (EMA) for semaglutide to treat chronic weight management.
+Novo Nordisk submitted a new drug application to the FDA and a marketing authorisation application to the European Medicines Agency for semaglutide to treat chronic weight management in December 2020.

-The FDA approved semaglutide under the brand name Wegovy for chronic weight management in June 2021.
+The FDA approved semaglutide under the brand name Wegovy for chronic weight management in adults in June 2021.
+The drug was granted marketing authorisation across the EU in January 2022.

 Obesity causes and symptoms